valiente98/openNIDS/README.md

 cd openNIDS-code/
 ```

 For running openNIDS, a network interface must be given.
-You can check the availabel options by running `python3 openNIDS.py --help`.
+You can check the available options by running `python3 openNIDS.py --help`.
 The interface is the only attribute needed by openNIDS.
 By default, **lo** network interface is set.

 Finally, run the following command for starting openNIDS GUI: